 Clarifications for the Walkers Haute Route book

-We were able to follow the Walker’s Haute Book by Kev Reynolds (2019 Edition) without ever needing to backtrack.
+We were able to follow the Walker’s Haute Book by Kev Reynolds (the sixth edition from 2019; there is now an updated version) without ever needing to backtrack.
 But there were a few times during this stage we felt a little more clarification would have helped so we are providing that clarification here based on our experience.
 These notes were taken related to following the main route described under Stage 9.

 Les Haudères: As we explored the old centre of Les Haudères we found a signpost pointing to La Sage at an intersection of old centre streets that connected Hôtel des Haudères and Restaurant Dents de Veisivi with Route du Vieux Village.
 After following this we immediately turned left at another sign pointing to La Sage.
 This began the climb to La Sage referenced in the book.

 Before Mayens de Motau: The book mentions “in 25min go round a left-hand hairpin”.
 During that 25 minutes we came upon a hiking trail sign that rerouted us up a steep incline to the Mayens de Motau hamlet.
 The trail took us up alongside some timber houses where we saw a water trough on the left and a few steps later a signpost pointing to Col du Tsaté, which we followed.
 We were now ascending above the hamlet and able to follow the directions in the book again.